• Skip to main content

 • Cocoa powder- This should unsweetened.

-• Butter- This should be unsalted.
+• Butter- This should be unsalted and at room temperature.

 • Sugar- Regular granulated sugar is best.